Forecasting with Feedback: Analysis of the model

 \end{proposition}

-\paragraph{Remarks} \begin{enumerate} \item Proposition~\ref{prop: non-strat opt forecast} shows that the DM's conjecture of a linear forecast function $f$ is self-confirming, i.e., that given such a conjecture, the optimal forecast $f^*$ is indeed a linear function of $\theta$.
-Nevertheless, as discussed above, the DM's guesses about the slope and the intercept of $f^*$ are allowed to be incorrect.
-(In fact, it is clear from formulas (\ref{eqn: non-strat intercept}) and (\ref{eqn: non-strat slope}) that this is generally so for arbitrary $b$ and $c$.)
-The function $f^*$ gives the optimal forecast conditional on the DM's beliefs about forecaster behavior---regardless of whether these beliefs are correct or not.
+Proposition~\ref{prop: non-strat opt forecast} shows that the DM's conjecture of a linear forecasting function is self-confirming, i.e., that given such a conjecture, the optimal forecast $f^*_t=f^*(\theta_t)$ is indeed a linear function of $\theta_t$.
+Nevertheless, the DM's guesses about the slope and the intercept of $f^*(\theta_t)$ that are built into the reaction function are not required to be correct at this point.
+The following example illustrates the optimal forecasting rule against the simple Taylor rule of Example~\ref{ex: Taylor}.

-\item The forecast slope in Proposition \ref{prop: non-strat opt forecast} is decreasing in the variance of $x$ (in absolute value).
-That is, the more uncertain the policy reaction to the forecast is, the less responsive is the forecast to the state.
-The intuition is the following.
-Since the DM's action is a function of the forecast, the forecaster correctly anticipates the outcome itself to be a function of the forecast.
-When uncertainty about the DM's reaction increases (i.e., when $\tau^2$ increases), any given forecast function introduces more volatility into $y$, which is a component of the forecaster's MSE loss.
-However, the forecaster can dampen this volatility by making the forecast less responsive to the state.
-As we more formally argue in Section \ref{subsec: mean-variance tradeoff}, the optimal choice of the forecast slope is smaller in magnitude than that of the unbiased forecast.
-Thus, the forecaster accepts some bias in exchange for an overall reduction in MSE.